andkov/about/2016/mar/2016-03-21-weekly-update.md

 C. [ialsa-study-curator](https://github.com/IALSA/ialsa-study-curator)
 - .blocks.
 MAP.
 We don't have a record of how the data is obtained from the source.
 Such description should be added to the README.
 I created a separate [issue ](https://github.com/IALSA/MAP/issues/18) to track the discussion.
+- 1. progress.
+OBAS. met with R.Vendittelli. [log](https://github.com/IALSA/OBAS/issues/5).
+Finalised the first script in data grooming sequence -  [`0-import-raw.r`](https://github.com/IALSA/OBAS/blob/master/scripts/data/0-import-raw.R) - which imports and merges the three files in the focus of the analytic agenda.
+- .next steps.
+OBAS.
+Develop the second script in the data grooming sequence: `1-apply-codebook`.
+See the [log: 2016-03-14](https://github.com/IALSA/OBAS/issues/5) for details.

 SCIENCE